jan-bogaerts/mark/src/generated/mdc_double_compress.md

 - UI made with React and Ant Design (antd)
 # MarkdownCode > components > main window
 The main window is the first window shown when the app starts.
 It has a toolbar at the top and the rest of the space is the body.
-# MarkdownCode > components > toolbar > home > edit section
-The edit-section component handles clipboard and selected data actions.
-It supports cut, copy, paste, delete, select all, and clear selection.
-These actions are enabled based on the presence of selected data or text in the clipboard.
 # MarkdownCode > components > toolbar > home > undo section
 The undo-section component has actions for the undo/redo service.
 It supports undo and redo buttons that are enabled based on the project's undo-service actions.
 # MarkdownCode > services > Undo service
 The undo service records user text edits in monaco-editors and includes both undo and redo lists.
-# MarkdownCode > services > dialog service
-The dialog service is a shared interface for displaying dialog boxes in other components and services, supporting errors, warnings, and information.
-User-triggered actions in a component should be wrapped in an error handler to show an electron dialog box with error details if needed.
 # MarkdownCode > components > toolbar > preferences
 The preferences-tab component arranges its children in a row and includes the GPT and View sections on the toolbar.
 # MarkdownCode > components > toolbar > home
 The home-tab component arranges its children in a row and includes the following child components: File, Edit, Undo, and Build sections.
-# MarkdownCode > components > body > horizontal splitter
-The horizontal splitter manages the layout of 2 child components, allowing users to resize the panels above and below it.
-It has properties for the top and bottom components, the position of the bottom component, and a callback function for when the position value needs to be updated.
-The splitter includes a div component for dragging and triggering the callback.
-# MarkdownCode > components > body > vertical splitter
-The vertical splitter manages the layout of two child components, allowing users to adjust the width of the left panel while changing the size of the right panel.
-It has properties for the left and right components, position, and onPositionChanged callback.
-The splitter includes a div component for dragging and triggering the onPositionChanged callback.
 # MarkdownCode > components > toolbar > format
 The format-tab component arranges its children in a row, including the Style, Paragraph, and Font sections.
 # MarkdownCode > components > toolbar > format > paragraph section